NullSpend Docs

 PathEventsTransportRetries

-Dashboard-sideaction.*, test.ping, dashboard-originated cost_event.createdDirect HTTP POSTNone (fire-and-forget)
+Dashboard-sideaction.*, margin.threshold_crossed, test.ping, dashboard-originated cost_event.createdDirect HTTP POSTNone (fire-and-forget)

 Both paths sign payloads identically — your verification code works the same regardless of which path delivered the event.